pomerium/documentation/content/docs/topics/device-identity.md

 ---
 title: Device Identity
-description: >-
-  Learn about how WebAuthn is used to authenticate and authorize access using Device ID and state.
+description: Learn about how WebAuthn is used to authenticate and authorize access using Device ID and state.
-sidebarDepth: 1
 ---

-# Device Identity

 One of the core components of the zero trust security model is **device identity**, which is the ability for a device to have a unique, unclonable identity string that can be authenticated and factored into access control decisions.
 This topic page covers the concept of device identity, and how it applies to the zero trust model.